EU Commission publishes proposals on digital economy taxation

 The preferred ‘comprehensive’ option: the Digital PE

 The EU Commission’s long-term option is also the focus of OECD’s ongoing work: both forums aim at adapting the permanent establishment concept to the digitalising economy.
 Certain digital services providers would be taxed in the countries where they have a significant digital footprint and generate value from technology, users’ interactions and users’ data.
 New rules to establish such taxable presence and new profit allocation rules would need to be introduced in domestic law and would also need to be implemented in tax treaties.
 The Digital PE option would not apply to companies resident in a non-EU country that has a tax treaty with the EU Member State where these companies have a significant digital presence; for that reason, the EU Commission issued a recommendation to amend these tax treaties.
 The EU Commission will also propose corresponding amendments to the CCCTB proposal.
+Please click here to read further details on the proposals for the Digital PE.

 The ’interim’ measure: the DST